List of pubs in London

-A pub, formally public house, is a drinking establishment in the culture of Britain, Ireland, Australia, Canada and Denmark.
+A pub, formally public house, is a drinking establishment in the culture of Britain, Ireland, Australia, New Zealand, Canada and Denmark.
 In many places, especially in villages, a pub can be the focal point of the community.
-The writings of Samuel Pepys describe the pub as the heart of England.

 London is the capital and most populous city of England and the United Kingdom.
 Between 2001 and 2016, London lost 25% of its pubs (1,220 pubs).